Grim's Ditch (Harrow)

-Grim's Ditch or Grim's Dyke or Grimes Dike is a linear earthwork in the London Borough of Harrow, in the historic county of Middlesex, and lends its name to the gentle escarpment it crowns, marking Hertfordshire's border.
-Thought to have been built by the Catuvellauni tribe as a defence against the Romans, it extended east-west about 6 mi from the edge of Stanmore where an elevated neighbourhood of London, Stanmore Hill, adjoins Bushey Heath to the far north of Pinner Green – Cuckoo Hill.
+Grim's Ditch or Grim's Dyke or Grimes Dike is a linear earthwork in the London Borough of Harrow, in the historic county of Middlesex.
+Thought to have been built by the Catuvellauni tribe as a defence against the Romans, it extended east–west about 6 mi from the edge of Stanmore where an elevated neighbourhood of London, Stanmore Hill, adjoins Bushey Heath to the far north of Pinner Green – Cuckoo Hill.
 Today the remaining earthworks start mid-way at Harrow Weald Common.

 Attributes

 Paths

-A high path, Old Redding, an old high way passes through the centre of the ridge and includes a map-marked viewpoint.
+A high path, Old Redding, an old highway, passes through the centre of the ridge and includes a map-marked viewpoint.
 Other extensive views through breaks in trees are a few hundred yards further up the "high road".

 North Basin high point

-The immediate London basin resembles London's present county: three boroughs furthest south reach into the North Downs broad escarpment; those opposing take as their northern edge a broken ridge, low in the north-east, high in the north-west, namely the Grim's Ditch.
-The two highest ridges in London run along the southern edge of London (namely with Westerham, Kent and Woodmansterne, Surrey).
-The next highest point is Stanmore Hill along the Grim's Ditch, where London adjoins Bushey, Hertfordshire.
+The immediate London basin resembles London's present county: the three most southerly boroughs reach into the North Downs broad escarpment; those opposing take as their northern edge a broken ridge, low in the north-east, high in the north-west, along which is the Grim's Ditch earthwork.
+The two highest ridges in Greater London run along its southern edge (bordering Westerham, Kent and Woodmansterne, Surrey).
+The next highest point is Stanmore Hill, along the Grim's Ditch, where London adjoins Bushey, Hertfordshire.